amplitube

 Amplitube vs Guitar Rig – a detailed comparison

-Last Updated on August 15, 2022 by IDS Team
+Last Updated on January 4, 2024 by IDS Team

-As any guitar player knows, Guitar Rig and Amplitube are undoubtedly two of the most famous and popular guitar emulators available.
+Guitar Rig and Amplitube are undoubtedly two of the most famous and popular guitar emulators available.
 They’re the best at what they do, but which one is actually THE BEST?

-We have updated our article in light of the recent Amplitube 5 release, available on IK Multimedia’s website.
-Comparing to Amplitube 4, this one has been upgraded user experience department, being by far much more user friendly.
-It now suports Retina-displays and the GUI is fully-scalable.
-Also, in the new department you now have the option to do parallel effects, with the addition of the dry/wet control and a lot more devices to play with.
+We have updated our article in light of the Compared to Amplitube 4, this one has been upgraded user experience department, being by far much more user friendly It now supports Retina-displays and the GUI is fully-scalable.

 And if you are interested in a music production laptop as well, we have an updated comparison article right here for you.

-To be fair, we will compare Amplitube 5 to the “PRO” version of Guitar Rig – because the free version is in a league of it’s own.
+To be fair, we will compare Amplitube 5 to the “PRO” version of Guitar Rig – because the free version is in a league of its own.
 Sadly there is no free entry point to Amplitube, so we have to have an apples-to-apples comparison.

-For the lack of better words, the selection of amps, cabinets, and effects stacked into the Guitar rig is absolutely incredible.
+For the lack of better words, the selection of amps, cabinets, and effects stacked into the Guitar Rig is absolutely incredible.
 Of course, its eclecticism and versatility mainly depends on which package you’ve opted for, but even the factory Guitar Rig 6 Player is better-rounded than the vast majority if boutique guitar emulators.

 You’ll be able to choose between some of the iconic amps, such as Hot Plex, Citrus, Tweed Delight, Jazz Amp, Hot Solo+, and many others, although the bulk of these presets are reserved for Guitar Rig 6 Pro users.